 Air pollutant emissions from onroad and nonroad transportation fuels make up 60% of regional nitrogen oxide (NOx) emissions.
 NOx and volatile organic compounds are precursor air pollutants that combine to produce ground-level ozone, a harmful lung irritant.

-Ozone is a NAAQS pollutant of regional concern, as preliminary air quality monitoring data from the Pima County Department of Environmental Quality indicates a design value level of 0.069 parts per million (ppm) for 2020, just below the NAAQS standard of 0.070 ppm.
+Ozone is a NAAQS pollutant of regional concern, as air quality monitoring data from the Pima County Department of Environmental Quality indicated a design value level of 0.069 parts per million (ppm) for 2020, just below the NAAQS standard of 0.070 ppm.
 Reducing regional transportation-related NOx emissions through the transition to cleaner fuels can help maintain attainment with the federal ozone standard and avoid increased and costly regulatory requirements.

 PAG partners with other regional agencies to explore best practices and opportunities for air pollutant reductions through the increased use of alternative fuels.